 The languages offered are determined in the light of needs and demands.
 Included in the Institute's facilities are two thirty-booth language laboratories, remedial and convertible individual booth laboratories, listening posts, a rapid reading clinic and miscellaneous electronic equipment to aid in the accelerated language learning process.

-The Institute is responsible directly to Professor J. B. Thornton, Pro-Vice-Chancellor.
-The Director is Mr A. J. Garrick.
+The Institute is responsible directly to Professor H. R. Vallentine, Pro-Vice-Chancellor, who is also the Director.